 The information we collect includes:

-Your name, contact details, travel preferences, special needs, disabilities and dietary requirements.
+Your name, contact details, travel preferences, special requirements, disabilities and dietary requirements.

 Similar information about other persons on your booking.